nuxeh/aocf/aocf_cli/README.md

 Write out the cookie using provided session cookie string.

+### `set-cookie`

+Extract your session cookie from the Firefox cookie store.
+You should have previously logged in to Advent of code using Firefox.

 ### `checkout`

 Move to a given day, and optionally year.
 May be combined with `--now`.